 Solid lubricants - Unique Lubrication

-Major challenge was faced by lubrication industry when it came for lubrication of military jet fighters and space application.
-Requirement of a better lubrication lead to development of unique form of lubrication using solid particles.
-These are now known as solid lubricants.
+Major challenge was faced by the Lubrication Industry when it came to lubrication of military jet fighters and space applications.
+Requirement of a better lubrication led to the development of unique form of lubrication using solid particles.
+These are now known as Solid Lubricants.

 Industries usually have a myth that extreme conditions are uncommon in their plant.
 However usually every manufacturing plant has at least one application which can be termed as critical and extreme condition on the basis of lubrication viewpoint.
 Typical examples of extreme conditions are high or low shaft speeds, high pressures, high or low temperatures, atmospheric and process contaminants and hard to reach areas.

 Lubricants provide effective lubrication when the surface area (metal to metal or metal to plastic or plastic to plastic etc.) come in contact and prevalent speed at that moment allows for effective formation of oil film and temperature range falls within the limit.

 Solid Lubricants are a unique way of lubrication that can protect interacting surfaces even after the wet lubricating film is lost.
 Materials usually used as solid lubricant are either discovered or created.
 These solid lubricants can be applied on the surface in the form of additive to fluid lubricants or in a pure form.
 The resultant film on the surface is characterized as dry film.